How Do Thermometers Measure Temperature (Better for You)

 Bulb thermometers are most commonly found in two places outside on our porches measuring the temperatures outside or under our tongues measuring our bodily temperatures.

 With age, the technology came the invention of other types of thermometers.
-Each different type of thermometer has its own distinctive means of measuring or controlling temperature.
+Each different type of thermometer has its distinctive means of measuring or controlling temperature.

 While bulb thermometers measure our changing temperatures when we feel feverish, bimetallic strip thermometers help us bake our favorite cakes by maintaining a set temperature in ovens.